Skip to main content

 Featured Items

-Detail of a printed book shows a full-page map and text at the of the page reading "America."
+Detail of a printed book shows title of the book at the top of the page and the index with text in English.

 Detail of a printed book shows engraved title page depicting women, ships, and animals.
 Text in Dutch.